Last Updated On

 Let them know that certain bonuses are time-limited, the supply is limited or that the price of the product will increase by a certain date.

-However, make sure that you actually follow through with these scarcity scares, or you risk losing precious credibility with your customer base (see, not even you are immune to the fear of loss!).
+However, make sure that you actually follow through with these scarcity scares, or you risk losing precious credibility with your customer base.

 10. Call To Action